 What formal, regular review processes of a child/learner’s needs, progress and support are linked to an official decision?

-The additional support defined by the personal development support teams is subject to confirmation by regional personal development support teams for children and learners with SEN. Each of the 28 regional centres for supporting the process of inclusive education (which are national specialised units of the Ministry of Education and Science) has a regional team of specialists, consisting of resource teachers (special pedagogues), psychologists, speech therapists, etc. After assessing the individual needs of the child or student by the personal development support team in the kindergarten or school, the regional team confirms whether the additional support identified by the personal development support team should be provided, how it will be provided and by what specialists.
+The additional support defined by the personal development support teams is subject to confirmation by regional personal development support teams for children and learners with SEN. Each of the 28 regional centres for supporting the process of inclusive education (which are national specialised units of the Ministry of Education and Science) has a regional team of specialists, consisting of resource teachers (special pedagogues), psychologists, speech therapists, etc. After the personal development support team assesses the individual needs of the child or learner in the kindergarten or school, the regional team confirms whether the additional support identified by the personal development support team should be provided, how it will be provided and by what specialists.

 What ‘out-of-education’ means in the country